sharduul/chalk/_posts/2020-03-10-vscode-must-have-extensions.md

 ## 6. Auto Rename Tag

 This extension is self-explanatory.
 If you rename a tag this extension automatically renames the paired tag.
-Making life easier :).
+Making life easier. :)

 [**Install Auto Rename Tag from VS marketplace**](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-rename-tag)